viamrobotics/docs/docs/get-started/_index.md

 The standardized nature of Viam's resource APIs means that when you build machines, you can swap out components such as motors without changing any code.
 The only change needed is to your machine configuration.
-The Viam [Registry](/registry/) provides a marketplace for adding and sharing modules, all using these standard APIs.
+The Viam Registry provides a marketplace for adding and sharing modules, all using these standard APIs.

 However, if you need more custom behaviour, you can extend these APIs to suit your own needs.

-## Connect from anywhere
+### Connect from anywhere

+You can use Viam's SDKs, as well as the Viam app, and the Viam mobile app, to control and monitor your machines securely.
+Viam uses WebRTC and gRPC for secure peer to peer communications across network boundaries.
-If `viam-server` can connect to the internet, you can

-- control and monitor your machines securely from anywhere using the Viam app, the Viam mobile app, or Viam's SDKs
+If `viam-server` can connect to the internet, you can control and monitor your machines securely **from anywhere in the world**.
-- sync data from machines to the cloud

-In scenarios where machines are connected to a local area network (LAN) with intermittent or no cloud connectivity, you can

-- control and monitor machines from the local network or with code on the machines themselves
+In scenarios where machines are connected to a local area network (LAN) with intermittent or no cloud connectivity, you can control and monitor machines from the local network or with code on the machines themselves.
-- cache data on the machines and sync it when possible

-## Scale
+### Better and smarter machines

+With all this, you can configure a wide variety of machines.
-The [Viam App](https://app.viam.com)'s does not limit you to managing just one machine.
+The Viam app does not just provide a useful configuration interface.
+It also provides several higher-level functionalities to make your machines smarter and better, such as:

+- **Data Management**: Any data on your machine can be synced to the cloud, from where you can query it using SQL, MQL, or with code.
+- **Machine Learning**: Train machine learning models on collected data and deploy ML models to machines to enable them to intelligently see and interpret the world around them.
+- **Simultaneous Localization And Mapping (SLAM)**: A machine can map its surroundings and find its position on a map.

+### Managing many machines

-Viam's **fleet management** capabilities enable you to:
+On a more structural level, the [Viam App](https://app.viam.com)'s **fleet management** capabilities enable you to:

-- Manage permissions within your organization and locations.
 - Manage software across your fleet, including deployment of code and machine learning models.
 - Configure, control, debug, and manage groups of machines in one go.

-## Collaboration
+- Manage permissions within your organization and locations.

-You can collaborate on your machines and manage permissions for your fleet using Role-Based Access Control (RBAC).
+You can collaborate on your machines and manage permissions for your fleet using **Role-Based Access Control** (RBAC).
 Users can have access to different fleet management capabilities depending on whether they are an owner or an operator of a given organization, location, or machine.

 ## Support